Stanley St Andrew’s Church of England Primary School

 Three governors who are appointed members of the committee.

-The committees will meet when the Head teacher or Chair of governor consider it is necessary (with the exception of the Strategic Planning Committee which shall meet three times a year).
+The committees will meet when the Head teacher or Chair of governor consider it is necessary.

 Committee meetings will not be open to the public but minutes are available except for matters which are considered confidential.